THE BEMIS STORY

 Bemis today is all one would expect of a community conceived of such practical ideas, planned so carefully, and built on such a solid foundation.
 It is a good substantial American community where free man and women enjoy the blessings and advantages of our modern civilization in a restful, quiet atmosphere of secure contentment.

 Here you’ll meet real folks who greet you with genuine warmth and whose friendly handclasp and smile of welcome communicate to you their joy of living, and their secure feeling of confidence in the future.

-The people of Bemis enjoy the benefits and advantages of our modern era and at the same time know the deep satisfaction of a closely knot family and community life where the words “friend” and “neighbor” have a special meaning.
+The people of Bemis enjoy the benefits and advantages of our modern era and at the same time know the deep satisfaction of a closely knit family and community life where the words “friend” and “neighbor” have a special meaning.

-Here, in an atmosphere of genuine democracy, people enjoy the rewards of our cherished American Way of Life, and benefit from our system of free enterprise.
+Here, in an atmosphere of genuine democracy, people enjoy the rewards of our cherished American Way of Life and benefit from our system of free enterprise.

 Perhaps the Bemis of today could never be better described than by the words of its Golden Anniversary slogan, originated by one who has been a part of Bemis for 46 years.